 Do I have to submit test scores to Georgia Gwinnett College?

 ✅ Georgia Gwinnett College is not test optional.
-You must submit test scores as part of the application.

 What is Georgia Gwinnett College's acceptance rate?